- Ph.D., Economics, University of British Columbia, (1996).

 - B.A., Economics, Queen's University, (1988).

-McKitrick is an Associate Professor of Economics at the University of Guelph.
+McKitrick is an Associate Professor of Economics at the University of Guelph and a senior fellow at the Fraser Institute.
 According to McKitrick's profile at the Fraser Institute:

 “McKitrick holds a BA in economics from Queen's University, and an MA and Ph.D. in economics from the University of British Columbia.
 He was appointed Assistant Professor in the Department of Economics at the University of Guelph in 1996 and Associate Professor in 2000.
 His area of specialization is environmental economics and policy analysis.
 His current research areas include empirical modeling of the relationship between economic growth and pollution emissions; the impact of economic activity on the measurement of surface temperatures; and the climate change policy debate.”